FAQ

 For a team preparing for a district tournament, you can expect to practice 6 days a week for 2 or 3 weeks prior to the tournament.
 Once the tournament begins, you could be playing games as far away as Matthews County and you could be playing every night for several days until your team is eliminated or emerge as champions.
 If you win districts, another round of practices commence preparing for the state tournament and so on.
 Normally state tournaments involve hotel stays for up to 5 days.
 Of course this depends on where that particular tournament is being hosted.
 Host league/districts are on a rotation schedule.

-Yes, there is an additional fee of $50 to participate in all stars.
+Yes, there is an additional fee to participate in all stars.
 This helps cover the cost of uniforms and additional practice fields.

 Yes.
 SCLL will match all fundraising a team does up to $1500 to help with the expenses incurred by parents for tournaments beyond the district level.
 Teams are free to fundraise however they want as long as it meets a "family friendly” standard.